There’s so much suffering in the world. That has to stop.

 The projects were all personally visited, some several times even.
 We are in constant contact via email and telephone.
 Each project can be visited at any time.

-The system is as simple as effective, and a small example will serve to illustrate it: A clinic is to be built.
+A small example to illustrate it: A clinic is to be built.
 First, land has to be bought.
 We have to raise the complete amount of money for it, for you can’t build a clinic on just half its area.
-Once the money is transfered, the project has to keep a certain deadline by which the project manager has to have sent in evidence.
+Once the money is transferred, the project has to keep a certain deadline by which the project manager has to have sent in evidence.
 In this case, evidence would be the purchase contract as well as videos and pictures.
-If the evidence is transparent and adequate, we can render the payment for the next need.
+If the evidence is clear and adequate, we can render the payment for the next batch of needs.
 As long as there is no evidence, there’s no further payment.
 Also, our criteria include that every project can be visited at any time.

 Transparency: Each project has agreed to be open for visitors at any time.
 Everyone is welcome to inspect the project on site (but of course always in a way that doesn’t require extra efforts from the project).
 Furthermore, the project is required to keep a Your Siblings file containing the accounting data of the projects funded by Your Siblings.

-Nonprofit and nongovernmental: We only support nonprofit projects.
-We only support NGOs.
+Nonprofit and nongovernmental: We only support nonprofit projects and only NGOs.

 Local roots: We only support projects that were founded by locals and are at any time managed by locals.